fabiitch/NztBox/README.md

     - Polygons only convex
     - Ray? //TODO
 ---
+## Contacts :
+    Generate a contact Fixture.
+    A contact can be blocking or not, he can apply forces on bodies or not.
+    You can modify contact response with attributs of ContactFixture ContactFixture.collisionData contains
+---
 ## Contacts Event :
     - You have to set world.contactListener to get notified by contacts between body's fixtures
     - Contact can be blocking (shape cant cross other) and generate rebound